-BATTERY SELECT SWITCH
+BATTERY SELECT SWITCHES

-The Freedom 375 is equipped with four batteries.
+The Freedom 375 is equipped with four batteries and three battery select switches.
 The batteries are wired into two banks, each bank consisting of two batteries paralleled together.
-There are two battery select switches on a dual engine boat and three battery select switches on a triple engine boat.
 One battery select switch is designated for each engine, with the DC powered accessories operating from the same switch as the starboard engine.
 In normal use, select position "1" on the starboard switch and position "2" on the port switch so that the battery banks will charge simultaneously when the engines are running.
-If the boat has triple engines, the center switch may be set in position "1" or in position "2" unless the boat is equipped with HelmMaster in which case the center switch should be set in position "1".
+The center switch may be set in position "1" or in position "2" unless the boat is equipped with HelmMasterTM in which case the center switch should be set in position "1".
 The "1 + 2" position should only be selected in emergency situations when neither battery bank alone will start the engines.
 Should this event occur, the switches should be returned to the normal settings after starting the engines.